Installing docbuild#

 As of the time of writing, the docbuild tool requires Python 3.12 or higher.
 Install the Python version using uv:

-This command will download Python 3.13 and install it in the directory
+The previous command downloads Python 3.13 and install it in the directory

 ~/.local/share/uv/python/<VERSION>